rostro36/Notes/Big Data/Week 06/06_readings.md

 Schemas validate against the combination of the namespace URI and the local name rather than the prefixed name.

-The Schemaprocessor also can get hints via the namespace, e.g. the *schemaLocation* must be in the default namespace to be processed correctly.
+The schemaprocessor also can get hints via the namespace, e.g. the *schemaLocation* must be in the default namespace to be processed correctly.

 ### Basic Building Blocks
 Schema that only allows strings: